redox-os/ion/CONTRIBUTING.md

 Now you're ready to submit your work for review!

-## Sumbitting your work for review
+## Submitting your work for review

 Submitting your work on the Redox OS GitLab server can be done by creating a [merge request (MR)](https://gitlab.redox-os.org/help/user/project/merge_requests/index.md).